-Massive and dense molecular clumps (compact structures with $M \ge 100 \, M{\odot}$ and $n({\rm H_2}) \ge 10^4 \, {\rm cm^{-3}}$) in infrared-dark clouds are believed to be the birthplaces of rich clusters and high-mass O-B stars (e.g. Ragan et al. 2011; Peretto et al. 2013; Tan et al. 2013; Rathborne et al. 2015).
-The formation of these systems starts with the fragmentation of the parent clump that occurs during its gravitational collapse, which is thus a crucial process in determining the final stellar population.
-In particular, the process has important implications on the theoretical debate of massive star http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/615/A94 formation ($M \geq 8\,M\odot$), because the two main competing theories assume a totally different degree of initial fragmentation: in the core-accretion models (e.g. McKee & Tan 2003), massive stars are born from the direct collapse of a near-equilibrium clump in which only one (or very few) fragments form; in the competitive accretion models (e.g. Bonnell et al. 2004), the parent clump fragments into many low-mass seeds of the order of the thermal Jeans mass that competitively accrete from the common unbound gaseous envelope.
+Massive and dense molecular clumps (compact structures with $M \ge 100~M\odot$, and $n({\rm H_2}) \ge 10^4 {\rm cm^{-3}}$) in infrared-dark clouds are believed to be the birthplaces of rich clusters and high-mass O-B stars (e.g. Ragan et al. 2011; Peretto et al. 2013; Tan et al. 2013; Rathborne et al. 2015).
+The formation of these systems starts with the fragmentation of the parent clump occuring during its gravitational collapse, which is thus a crucial process in determining the final stellar population.
+In particular, the process has important implications in the theoretical debate of massive star formation ($M \ge 8~M\odot$), because the two main competing theories assume a totally different degree of initial fragmentation: in the core-accretion models (e.g. McKee & Tan 2003), massive stars are born from the direct collapse of a near-equilibrium clump in which only one (or very few) fragments form; in the competitive accretion models (e.g. Bonnell et al. 2004), the parent clump fragments into many low-mass seeds of the order of the thermal Jeans mass which competitively accrete from the common unbound gaseous envelope.